A small outline providing several key features about China’s biggest online retail platform Alibaba’s Tmall Global.

 - Open the store.
 This includes registering an account in Tmall Global.

 It is clear that seeking entry on the Chinese market requires to work with the Alibaba’s Tmall platform.
 Tmall is truly the gateway to the Chinese market as the platform further decreased the delivery time for foreign shipments.
 Buyers in the past had to wait up to 30 days to receive their order, whereas now the average delivery time went down to 14 days.
 Previously the Chinese consumers had to understand a bit of English when browsing and ordering foreign products, and they had to have a credit card accepting foreign currency transactions, whereas now everything is eased with the use of Alipay.
-Opening a store on Tmall Global is the simplest and most cost-effective way to start on the Chinese ecommerce market.
-Altough, Tmall should not be only considered as a starting point, but as a long-term partnership which will prove to be very relevant as the Chinese ecommerce market and the mobile online sales are drastically increasing year-to-year.
+Opening a store on Tmall Global is the simplest and most cost-effective way to start in the Chinese eCommerce market.
+Although, Tmall should not be only considered as a starting point, as a long-term partnership which will prove to be very relevant as the Chinese eCommerce market and the mobile online sales are drastically increasing year-to-year.